TeachBooks/learn-programming/book/workflows/git/cloning.md

 We strongly encourage you follow these pieces of advice:
 1. **Do not** store your local repositories in a location that is backed up using cloud software (e.g., OneDrive, Dropbox, etc).
 This often interferes with the functioning of git.
 Instead, we will push to the _remote repositories_ to backup our work.
 2. **Do not** store your local repositories in locations with spaces in the file path, especially on Windows.
 While there are ways to deal with this if it happens, you will save yourself trouble down the line if you avoid using spaces in your folder and file names.
 3. **Do** store your local repositories for MUDE in an organized way.
 We advise creating a `MUDE` directory, where each of the sub-directories would be a local git repository.
-Here is an illustrationg of such a structure for your working directories:
+Here is an illustrating of such a structure for your working directories:

 ```
 .
 ├── MUDE
-│   ├── Project_1
-|   ├── ...
 |   ├── Week_1_1
 |   ├── ...
 |   ├── Week_1_4
-│       ├── PA04.ipynb
+│       ├── PA-04.ipynb
 │       └── ...
 │   └── ...
 ```